dresswithpockets/bluebird-takehome/README.md

 You do not need to use real or live trading data.
 Feel free to use or create any data that would fulfil the requirements of the assignment, even if the source data itself is nonsensical.
 Also, feel free to assume that users have infinite buying power, for the sake of simplicity.

 Please write unit tests for each important and testable unit of your code.
-We have provided an xUnit project, `Bluebird.Tests`, where you can write your tests.
+We have provided an xUnit project, `src/Bluebird.Tests`, where you can write your tests.
 If you are not familiar with writing tests for xUnit, see [the xUnit documentation](https://xunit.net/#documentation).

+Within `src/Bluebird.Tests`, we've provided a class `SqliteConnectionProvider` which can provide an ephemeral sqlite db instance for use within unit tests.
+You can use it to a get a direct `DbConnection`, or to get a `DbContextOptions<T>` necessary for instantiating a `DbContext` instance.

 ## Evaluation Criteria